Distributed and Secure Kernel-Based Quantum Machine Learning: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the German Ministry of Research and Education (BMBF), project number 01ZZ2010.
-We acknowledge the usage of the Training Center for Machine Learning (TCML) cluster at the University of Tübingen.
+This research was supported by the German Federal Ministry of Education and Research (BMBF) under project number 01ZZ2010 and partially funded through grant 01ZZ2316D (PrivateAIM).
+The authors acknowledge the usage of the Training Center for Machine Learning (TCML) cluster at the University of Tübingen.